Updated: Nov 28, 2021

 We may indeed choose a route or path that doesn’t achieve what we set out to; this doesn’t mean there is no way back.
 Part of the journey is gathering information and using this to steer us on route to what we need and want at that time.

-Our needs evolve and change with time and choosing to stay stationary in the fear that our decision can lead to failure, causing greater anxiety and leads to what I refer to as ‘decision paralysis’.
+Our needs evolve and change with time and choosing to stay stationary in the fear that our decision can lead to failure, causing greater anxiety and leading to what I refer to as ‘decision paralysis’.
 I have worked with many clients, who feel stuck, and part of the issue is their inability to make decisions out of fear of being wrong.

 The great thing about life is the adventure that comes with it but also our ability to try different routes and options until we find the right fit for us.